okta/okta-auth-java/examples/example-webapp/README.md

 This Sample web application will demonstrate below common flows:
 1. Login with username/password
 2. Password Recovery
-3. Sign In with Multifactor Authentication using Email or Phone
+3. Sign In with Multifactor Authentication using Email

 ## Prerequisites